-Mr. Wheeler, 60, is President and Chief Executive Officer of A. O. Smith Corporation, one of the world's leading manufacturers of residential and commercial water heating equipment and boilers, as well as a manufacturer of water treatment and air purification products.
-Mr. Wheeler was elected to this position effective September 1, 2018, and before that served as President and Chief Operating Officer of A. O. Smith from June 2017 to August 2018.
+Mr. Wheeler, 63, is Chairman, President and Chief Executive Officer of A. O. Smith Corporation, one of the world's leading manufacturers of residential and commercial water heating equipment and boilers, as well as a manufacturer of water treatment and air purification products.
+Mr. Wheeler was elected President and Chief Executive Officer effective September 2018, and before that served as President and Chief Operating Officer of A. O. Smith from June 2017 to August 2018.
 From 2013 to May 2017, Mr. Wheeler held the position of Senior Vice President of A. O. Smith and President and General Manager of its North America, India, Europe Water Heating and Export business, which was then A. O. Smith's largest operating unit.
-Mr. Wheeler previously served as Managing Director of A. O. Smith's European operations, where he had responsibility for water heater business in Europe and the Middle East, and upon his return to the United States from the Netherlands, served as Vice President-International, with responsibility for all European and Asian operations, including China.
-Mr. Wheeler joined A. O. Smith in 1994, and has served as a director of A. O. Smith since July 2017.
+Mr. Wheeler previously served as Managing Director of A. O. Smith's European operations, where he had responsibility for its water heater business in Europe and the Middle East, and upon his return to the United States from the Netherlands, served as Vice President-International, with responsibility for all European and Asian operations, including China.
+Mr. Wheeler joined A. O. Smith in 1994, and has served as a director of A. O. Smith since July 2017 and as Chairman since May 2020.
 Mr. Wheeler has been a director of Graco since February 2020.
 Among other qualifications, Mr. Wheeler brings to our Board extensive sales, manufacturing and international experience, and his background as both an executive and a director of a public company provides additional depth to our Board's leadership capabilities.

-Directors whose terms continue until 2021:
+Directors whose terms continue until 2024: